ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 * Income Support
 * Income-Based Job Seeker's Allowance *(but not contributions-based)*
 * Income-Related Employment and Support Allowance
+* Guarantee Credit
-* Guarantee Credit or Universal Credit
+* Universal Credit

 Being on any of the benefits listed above means that a person automatically qualifies through the income part of the means test, although they can still be ineligible if they have too much capital.
 These benefits are known as "passporting benefits".